15 Ways to Fight the Overwhelm

 - Step away and stop – move out from the chaos for a while to just be still

-- Calm down and slow down – don’t be in such a hurry to do everything, take your time, enjoy the moment and stop panicking (this point sounds so similar to the first one, I need to explain it more!)
+- Calm down and slow down – don’t be in such a hurry to do everything, take your time, enjoy the moment and stop panicking (this point sounds similar to the first one but is more about how you handle the process)

 - Morning moment of reflection – start each morning with some quiet (prayer/meditation/plan for the day)

-- Proritise the tasks as to what is most important – learning the a difference between urgent tasks and important tasks
+- Prioritise the tasks as to what is most important – learn the difference between urgent tasks and important tasks

 - Start saying no to some of the demands – setting boundaries